About YASC

 FAQs

 Here are answers to our frequently asked questions.
-If you still have a question please contact us.
+If you still have a question please contact YASC Director Joao Aleixo at (203) 432-1943 or by email

 Info Accordions

-Volunteers aged 12 and above are welcome, provided they are accompanied by a parent or guardian and participate in their assigned service activities.
+Yes!
+YASC encourages the children, spouses, families and friends of alumni to register and participate as volunteers.
+Volunteers aged 12 and above are welcome when they are accompanied by a parent or guardian and participate in their assigned service activities.
 All youth 18 and under must be accompanied by a parent or designated guardian.
 Participants under the age of 14 will be assigned to the same community service activity as their parent or designated guardian who will be responsible for providing supervision during the assigned service project and throughout the duration of the service trip.
 YASC does not accommodate individuals below the age of 12.
-YASC welcomes the spouses and friends of alumni to register and participate as volunteers.
 YASC does not accommodate individuals who do not participate in assigned service activities.

 No. The Yale Alumni Service Corps and Yale Alumni Academy are separate entities.
-In 2021, Yale Educational Travel became Yale Alumni Academy.
 The Yale Alumni Academy offers travel programs led by Yale faculty and experts.

 YASC service trips support the University’s goals to enrich and enhance teaching, research, learning and service that explore and contribute to sustainability solutions.
 The service trips are a part of Yale’s mission to provide opportunities for alumni, students, faculty and Yale affiliates to engage and collaborate across disciplines and endeavors to shape a better future.